justsans/kalikku/README.md

 ## Prerequisites

 1. You should have nodejs installed. http://nodejs.org/
 2. You should have git installed.
+3. You should have MongoDB installed

 ## Developer Notes
 1. Download source code from https://github.com/justsans/kalikku